General Note

 Any dispute as to the interpretation or application of this agreement shall be resolved via the NHS Scotland Workforce Grievance Policy.

-If difficulties arise in the implementation of any section of this agreement, a review earlier will be considered.
+If difficulties arise in the implementation of any section of this policy, an earlier policy review will be considered.

 THE WORKING TIME REGULATIONS (1998)